-Try to provide a Job title that describe your expertise in one single sentence and which is neither too generic nor too specific.
+Try to provide a Job title to describe your expertise in one single sentence.
+It should neither be too generic nor too specific.

 If your title is too broad like a “consultant” or “marketing expert” it doesn’t help much.
 Similarly, if the title is too specific like “PPC Marketing Expert For Amazon Stores”, Upwork may think you aren’t interested in other kinds of jobs.

-If you work in a technology or CMS, provide the title as “CMSNAME expert”.
+If you work in technology or CMS, provide the title as “CMSNAME expert.”
 If the technology is too general or CMS is WordPress, be more specific like “WordPress Developer for Food Industry”.

-This is a very important part of an Upwork profile but often freelancer gets this too short.
+It is an essential part of an Upwork profile.
+More often, freelancer gets this too short.

-The overview allows 5000 characters about services you offer but often freelancers add the bare minimum which is 300 characters.
+The overview allows 5000 characters about the services you offer.
+Often freelancers add the bare minimum which is 300 characters.